polifonia-project/stories/README.md

 A story is composed of:
 - **Persona**
     - It is a research-based description of a typical user.
-    - It contains attributes such as name, age, occupation, and relevant characteristics of the person such as their knowledge and skills and their interests.
+    - It contains attributes such as name, age, occupation (if the persona has more than one role, indicate which one is their primary role and which one(s) the secondary role(s)), and relevant characteristics of the person such as their knowledge and skills and their interests.
 -  **Goal**
     - The goal(s) is(are) represented by a short (maximum 5) list of keywords.
 - **Scenario**